February 26th 2021

-Huda Beauty launches her skincare range Wishful with an enzyme scrub, Yo Glow
+Huda Beauty adds two masks to her skincare range Wishful

-Packaging-wise it's very soft and pared-back - notably different from the rest of the Huda Beauty empire with its dramatic, bold black and gold packaging.
+Packaging-wise Yo Glow is very soft and pared-back - notably different from the rest of the Huda Beauty empire with its dramatic, bold black and gold packaging.
 Think of it as the barefaced vs glam, like the two sides of Huda herself.

 So what's it like?
 We tested an advance sample and found it pleasantly lightweight with a watery-gel texture.
 It exfoliates through a triple threat of enzymes (papaya and pineapple) exfoliating AHA and BHA acids (citric, lactic, malic, salicylic, tartaric and glycolic) to dissolve the bonds between dead skin cells and a soft physical scrub (which feels like fine breadcrumbs) to whip them away.